usds/us-forms-system/docs/building-a-form/available-form-features-and-usage-guidelines.md

 ### Required checkbox before form submission

 Use this feature to require a user to indicate they have read terms and conditions, a privacy policy, or any other text before submitting your form.
-It optionally includes a checkbox and short-form text that can include relevant links to more verbose text on separate pages on your site.
+It includes a checkbox and short-form text that can include relevant links to more verbose information on separate pages on your site.
 To configure this feature, place a `preSubmitInfo` object in the `formConfig`:

 ```js
 preSubmitInfo: {